suprovsky/suprovsky/README.md

-Team Fortress 2 / Yu-Gi-Oh!
-Master Duel player, Staff Member @ ETF2L, LANsilesia/PoLANd.tf event organiser and of course very toxic gamer
+Team Fortress 2 wannabe competitive player, poLANd.tf event organiser and of course very toxic gamer

 <!--
 **suprovsky/suprovsky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.